-It is considered that housing for the elderly should be located within or immediately adjacent to the Village Core and within close proximity to community facilities, parkland facilities, shopping and services.
-Housing for the elderly should therefore seek to integrate elderly residents into the heart of the community while allowing older residents to stay in the village.
-Such housing will also ensure a balanced mix and choice of dwellings for all age types.
+It is considered that housing for older people and disabled people should be located within or immediately adjacent to the Village Core and within close proximity to community facilities, parkland facilities, shopping and services.
+Housing for older people and disabled people should therefore seek to integrate older and disabled residents into the heart of the community.
+Such housing will also help contribute to a balanced mix and choice of dwellings.